 - Once again the scribe arranged by GATE will not translate or interpret or emphasize the test paper elements to the candidate.

-The GATE 2020 exam will be conducted for 25 subjects.
+The GATE exam is conducted for 25 subjects.
 The candidate will be allowed to attend only one paper in one session.
 The list of subjects as well as its code is provided in the GATE official information brochure (page 7).

 General Aptitude section and Engineering Mathematics sections are common for all the subjects.
 General Aptitude constitutes 15% of the total paper weightage.